AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/configure-if-proofs-autogenerate.md

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront, then click **Users** ![](assets/users-icon-in-main-menu.png).
 1. Select users with proofing access, then click **Edit**.

+   >[!IMPORTANT]
+   >
-1. If all users do not have proofing access, the Automatically generate proofs when uploading documents option does not appear.
+   >If all users do not have proofing access, the Automatically generate proofs when uploading documents option does not appear.

 1. In the **Preferences**&nbsp;section, enable **Automatically generate proofs when uploading documents** checkbox, then select **Yes** or **No**.

    ![](assets/autogenerate-proofs-bulk-350x285.png)